 Secondary Steelmaking

-The second step in the process of making mild steel includes further reducing its carbon contents and adding alloying elements.
+The second step in the process of making mild steel includes further reducing its carbon content and adding alloying elements.

 Manipulating the furnace conditions (temperature, cooling rate, etc.) also aids this process.
 Ultimately, the type of steel desired will decide the secondary steelmaking process.
 One may choose from the following processes: